 Head out of the main entrance towards The Foundry Pub, walk past the pub with it on your left and walk straight on South Street until you come to The Cross (stone monument) which indicates an intersection of four streets.
 Continue straight ahead up North Street.
 At the top of North Street is a ring road, take the pedestrian underpass to North Gate Car Park and continue through the car park to reach the Theatre on the far side.

 Chichester is easily accessible by road.
 The M27 and A27 run along the coast, linking Hampshire, Sussex and Kent.
 The M3, A3, A29, A259 and A24 connect Portsmouth, Southampton, Mid-Sussex and London.
 Use the map above for directions to Chichester Festival Theatre.
 Visit the West Sussex Council website to find out about scheduled roadworks in the local area.
 If travelling from further afield, please check the relevant local authority website.

 Parking for disabled patrons

 Blue Badge holders can park anywhere in Northgate Car Park free of charge.
 There are 9 non-reservable spaces close to the Theatre entrance.
-Visit Chichester District Council for other available car parks
+Visit Chichester District Council for other available car parks.

 The number 60 operated by Stagecoach stops near the Theatre.
 Please visit Stagecoach for more information.